niaid/tomojs-pytools/README.rst

-This package contains additional command line utilities for the Neuroglancer precompute format.
+This package contains additional command line utilities for the tomoJS project.

 The `mrc2ngpc` is a command line utility to convert MRC files to Neuroglancer precompute pyramid formats.